-Researchers and key informants noted that females, single-parent households, individuals with mental health conditions, people of color, immigrants and refugees, and individuals with other marginalized identities may also disproportionately have low socioeconomic status and diaper need in Washington State.
+Researchers and key informants noted that females, single-parent households, individuals with mental health conditions, people of color, immigrants and refugees, and individuals with other marginalized identities may also disproportionately have low socioeconomic status9 and diaper need in Washington State.
 Therefore, associated health outcomes may be exacerbated by intersectional marginalized identities.
-For example, researchers note that U.S. females have higher lifetime risk of anxiety and depressive disorders (1.7 to 2.0 times) than U.S. males, and this risk is further compounded for women of color with low-incomes who are "less likely to obtain mental health care [...] and are less likely to receive appropriate care when they do seek it."
+For example, researchers note that U.S. females have higher lifetime risk of anxiety and depressive disorders (1.7 to 2.0 times) than U.S. males, and this risk is further compounded for women of color with low-incomes who are "less likely to obtain mental health care [...] and are less likely to receive appropriate care when they do seek it."19

-Therefore, since individuals with low-incomes experience worse health outcomes, are less likely to have access to diapers, and are more likely to benefit from a tax exemption on diapers and diaper services, there is strong evidence that HB 2480 will likely decrease health inequities by socioeconomic status for infants, children, and parents and caregivers.
+Therefore, since individuals with lower-incomes experience worse health outcomes, are less likely to have access to diapers, and are more likely to benefit from a tax exemption on diapers and incontinence products, there is strong evidence that SB 5309 will likely decrease health inequities by socioeconomic status for infants, children, and adults who require incontinence products as well as parents and caregivers.